zeek/zeek/scripts/base/init-bare.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``F``

-   Flag to prevent Bro from exiting automatically when input is exhausted.
+   Flag to prevent Zeek from exiting automatically when input is exhausted.
-   Normally Bro terminates when all packet sources have gone dry and communication isn't enabled.
-If this flag is set, Bro's main loop will instead keep idling until :zeek:see:`terminate` is explicitly called.
+   Normally Zeek terminates when all packet sources have gone dry and communication isn't enabled.
+If this flag is set, Zeek's main loop will instead keep idling until :zeek:see:`terminate` is explicitly called.

    This is mainly for testing purposes when termination behaviour needs to be